 7. Start promoting your tour

 It’s time to let everyone know that your tour is coming so start centering your marketing around it!
 Use social media to announce and promote the tour and post regularly to keep reminding your fans of your upcoming live shows.
 Utilize your creativity to produce some unique and attention-grabbing content that will visually represent the theme of your tour (if there is one).
-You can also include some kind of game or competition and reward the winner(s) with a pair of tickets.
+You can also include some game or competition and reward the winner(s) with a pair of tickets.

 On top of all of that, you can contact local newspapers or radio stations to do some press – pitch to them for an interview or send them your EPK for a press coverage.
-Having your EPK, a bio, and artist page with relevant links leading to your music, website or merch all stored in one link may be especially useful when promoting your tour.
+Having your EPK, a bio, and an artist page with relevant links leading to your music, website or merch all stored in one link may be especially useful when promoting your tour.

 The single, automated link can work as a pre-save page allowing your fans to save your upcoming release before it’s even out.
 On the release day, the pre-save page will automatically turn into a fully customizable smartlink with EPK, tour dates and all the materials you need to promote your tour (and music) like a pro.